 Gardiner offers plenty of ways to have fun.
 Each October, stop by downtown for the annual Swine and Stein Oktoberfest.
 There’s food, there’s beer (natch) and there’s music to celebrate autumn.
 Speaking of high spirits, Gardiner hosts Bateau Brewing on Water Street, featuring locally brewed beer, and Sebago Lake Distillery, makers of bespoke rum (call for information about tours).

 Outside of the downtown in West Gardiner, you can see the newest work by Maine artisans at the Center for Maine Craft.
 It includes works by hundreds of crafters including baskets, ceramics, fiber, furniture, glass and jewelry.

 Where to Stay in Gardiner

-Some accommodations to consider include The Stone Turret, Gardiner; Second Street Bed & Breakfast, Hallowell; Maple Hill Farm Inn, Hallowell; Foggy Bottom Campground and Marina, Farmingdale; and these suggestions.
+Some accommodations to consider include Second Street Bed & Breakfast and Maple Hill Farm Inn, in Hallowell; Foggy Bottom Campground and Marina along the Kennebec River in Farmingdale; and these suggestions.
 Also, scroll down through the list of regional businesses below.

 Restaurants in Gardiner